bluehalo/graphql-fhir/README.md

 	- [x] DSTU2 (1.0.2).
 	- [x] STU3 (3.0.1).
 	- [ ] R4
+- [ ] Work with community to continue to establish best practices for FHIR with GraphQL and implement them here.

 ## Contributing
 Please see [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for more details regarding contributing issues or code.